Walther PPQ Q5 Steel Frame Match 1000 Round Review

 What are the key specifications of the Walther PPQ Q5 Steel Frame Match?

-The Walther PPQ Q5 Steel Frame Match features a 5-inch barrel, a 15-round 9mm capacity, stands 5.4 inches tall, and weighs 42 ounces.
-It includes a full-length dust cover with a Picatinny rail and Tenifer coating.
+The Walther PPQ Q5 Steel Frame Match features a 5-inch barrel, a height of 5.4 inches, and weighs 42 ounces.
+It comes with three 15-round 9mm magazines and has an MSRP ranging from $1,500 to $1,700 for the Pro model.

 How reliable is the Walther PPQ Q5 Steel Frame Match after 1000 rounds?

-The pistol demonstrated 100% reliability through the first 900 rounds.
-Malfunctions occurred only in extreme cold (-10 degrees) when combined with limp-wristing, indicating a need for a firm grip in harsh conditions.
+The pistol was 100% reliable for the first 900 rounds.
+Malfunctions occurred only in extreme cold (-10 degrees) when combined with limp-wristing, suggesting a need for a firm grip in adverse conditions.

-How does the Walther PPQ Q5 Steel Frame Match compare to the CZ Shadow 2?
+How does the trigger of the Walther PPQ Q5 Steel Frame Match compare to competitors?

 Related News